 - Patients of Dr. Caprio.
 Clinic nursing staff are scheduling clinic appointments for those having acute symptoms.
-Dr. Caprio and Kristen are offering a brief phone visit in place of an in-office visit.
+Dr. Caprio and Kristen are also offering a brief phone visit in place of an in-office visit.
 This visit will be submitted to the resident’s insurance company as though the resident were seen face-to-face in the clinic.
 Appointments may also be rescheduled to a later date if the resident is healthy and has no medical concerns.

 - Wellness Clinic.
 Unless a resident is having a true medical emergency, we urge them to call the Wellness Clinic at extension 3227 with any health concerns.
 We do not want them to visit the Emergency Department or Urgent Care without guidance from a nurse.